 If you're looking for the best monitor for working from home, then we've got you covered right here.

-Monitors can come in all shapes and sizes, so knowing what to go for if you're spending your day in a home office is of paramount importance.
-If you're going to be connecting it to a work laptop, then you'll want to look for a display that's easy to connect.
+Monitors can come in all shapes and sizes, so knowing what to go for if you're spending your day in a home office is very important.
+If you're going to be connecting it to a work laptop, then you'll want to look for a display with easy connectivity.

 USB-C connectivity is becoming increasingly common for monitors at the moment and can help to keep your setup minimal.

-Having USB-C or Thunderbolt is also going to be of paramount importance for some of the best Mac Mini monitors or the best MacBook Pro monitors and is useful to consider if you're using a Mac in your home office.
-You can, of course, also take care of display out via HDMI or DisplayPort as well.
+Having USB-C or Thunderbolt is also going to be important for some of the Mac Mini monitors as well as MacBook Pro and Air monitors and is useful to consider if you're using any kind of Mac in your home office.

 Screen size is also pretty important to consider, too.
 You may wish to go for something bigger than your usual 13-16 inch laptop screen, and opting for a small footprint 24 or 25-inch monitor will give you some extra screen real estate, whilst remaining compact.

 Going for something with decent brightness alongside good colour accuracy and coverage is also going to be useful for day-to-day working, although other measures such as high refresh rates and low response times aren't as important here as when choosing a gaming monitor.

 With all this in mind, we’ve selected these monitors based on our research into their specs, features, general reviews, and other general points that we think make them worth considering.
 Plus, we’ve answered some of your most frequently asked questions so you can pick the best one for you.

 So with that being said, let’s get into it – here are some of our top picks for the best monitor for working from home available today.